linmx0130/BPNet/ConvSen/README.md

 The input data is movie reviews.
 You can get data at http://www.cs.cornell.edu/people/pabo/movie-review-data/ .

+The code would like to use data from word2vec.
+If you want to disable this function, **undefine** WORD2VEC_INIT in ConvSen.h please.

 Maybe you need a C++14 compiler to build the program.

 ## Reference